Give your guinea pig a good hair day.

 Just how much you’ll need to brush will depend on how long your twitchy sidekick’s fur is.

-Long-haired guinea pigs will need to to be brushed – and any matts, combed out – each day.
+Long-haired guinea pigs will need to be brushed – and any matts, combed out – each day.
 If it helps, matts and loose hair are best teased out, by hand.
-And if you asked a breeder, they would recommend trimming your longhaired hippie pig so his hair isn’t dragging on the ground, man.
+And if you asked a breeder, they would recommend trimming your longhaired guinea pig so his hair isn’t dragging on the ground.
 Using a wide-tooth comb on this little dude is also best, as a stiff brush will pull the hair right out – YEOW!
-Not cool AT ALL, brothers and sisters.

 Short-haired guinea pigs will need a good brushing at least once a week – thankfully, matts aren’t usually a problem for these mop-pets.